Last Updated on 09/04/2023 by Steve Wanjie

 Avigato is a fruit made of monounsaturated fats, fiber, and various vitamins.

 The fruit comes in different shapes and sizes.
-It usually has a green peel on the outside with an internal flesh ranging from green to dark brown.
+It usually has a green peel on the outside with internal flesh ranging from green to dark brown.

 The avigato fruit originated from Central America.